witosh/learn-by-examples/java/equals-vs-hashCode-contract/README.md

 There are many libraries to implements equals and hashCode or verifies class to check if contract is fullfiled.([2] 5, 6)

+equals() method relation:
+- It is reflexive: for any non-null reference value x, x.equals(x) should return true.
+- It is symmetric: for any non-null reference values x and y, x.equals(y) should return true if and only if y.equals(x) returns true.
+- It is transitive: for any non-null reference values x, y, and z, if x.equals(y) returns true and y.equals(z) returns true, then x.equals(z) should return true.
+- It is consistent: for any non-null reference values x and y, multiple invocations of x.equals(y) consistently return true or consistently return false, provided no information used in equals comparisons on the objects is modified.
+- For any non-null reference value x, x.equals(null) should return false.

  Sources:
  - [1] https://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#hashCode() [EN]
  - [2] https://www.baeldung.com/java-equals-hashcode-contracts [EN]